 But actually, now that I think about it, I did this once before.
 Remember four years ago when I wrote about salted/fermented soybean paste?
 That was the only time on this blog I’d ever described something as aesthetically-compromised.
 (I didn’t say she was ugly, though; I just said she was no Helen of Troy.)
-What happened next?
-Many of you have fallen in love with khao man gai (RTGS: khao man kai), a dish whose success rests on this condiment.
+But those of you who know and love khao man kai (recipe in Bangkok cookbook) know that your favorite dish can never come close to being anywhere near good without that ingredient.
 Well, these chicken shreds are no different.
 So even though you may hesitate to make room in your life for something that looks like this, I’m asking you to trust me that this dish could very well become your new best friend.

 I’ve never described any kind of food as “life-changing,” but I’m tempted to use this hyperbolic term on salted chicken shreds (kai khua kluea or kai khua khem).
 After all, isn’t that kind of what happens when you remember distinctly your life before and after your discovery of a dish?
 Isn’t that what happens when you stumble upon something one day and you wonder how the heck you ever lived without it?
 That’s exactly what happened when I met this dish.